renovatebot/renovate/lib/modules/platform/github/readme.md

 <!-- prettier-ignore -->
 !!! tip "Use a bot role account"
-    You should create a bot role account instead of using a human's github account.
+    Consider creating a GitHub App to use instead of using your own GitHub user account.

 ## Running as a GitHub App